david-soto-m/amisgitpm/README.md

 2. I wanted to know what I had installed with the package manager.
 3. I wanted to update to the latest changes available without having to manually download the new version and build it.
+4. I wanted to edit the project setup
-4. I wanted to be able to always go back to the previous version if things stopped working.
+5. I wanted to be able to always go back to the previous version if things stopped working.
-5. I wanted to uninstall the software once I was done with it.
+6. I wanted to uninstall the software once I was done with it.

 This requirements came from using the [Helix editor](https://helix-editor.com/) ❤️❤️❤️ before it was as mature as it is today.
 I still want to follow the